David Fraser-Hidalgo: Environment

-Fraser-Hidalgo has repeatedly introduced legislation that would ban the practice of fracking in Maryland.
+Fraser-Hidalgo repeatedly introduced legislation that would ban the practice of fracking in Maryland.
 During the 2017 legislative session, his bill passed and was signed into law by Governor Larry Hogan on April 4, 2017.

-Fraser-Hidalgo introduced legislation in the 2019 legislative session that would increase the state's electric vehicle tax credit to $3,000.
+During the 2019 legislative session, Fraser-Hidalgo introduced a bill that would increase the state's electric vehicle tax credit to $3,000.
 The bill passed and was signed into law by Governor Hogan on April 30, 2019.
-A bill extending the tax credit was introduced and passed during the 2022 legislative session and was signed into law on April 21, 2022.
+During the 2022 legislative session, Fraser-Hidalgo introduced a bill extending the tax credit, which passed and was signed into law.

-Fraser-Hidalgo introduced legislation in the 2021 legislative session that would charge polluters a carbon fee for their greenhouse gas emissions, investing the revenue earned from the fee into education and green infrastructure.
+During the 2021 legislative session, Fraser-Hidalgo introduced a bill that would charge polluters a carbon fee for their greenhouse gas emissions, which would fund education programs and green infrastructure.
 The bill received an unfavorable committee report.

-Fraser-Hidalgo introduced legislation in the 2022 legislative session that would set goals for electrifying the state's vehicle fleet, with 100 percent of passenger cars purchased to be electric by 2028 and all passenger cars in the fleet to be electric by 2031.
+During the 2022 legislative session, Fraser-Hidalgo introduced a bill that would set goals for electrifying the state's vehicle fleet, with 100 percent of passenger cars purchased to be electric by 2028 and all passenger cars in the fleet to be electric by 2031.

 Industrial hemp

-Fraser-Hidalgo introduced legislation in the 2018 legislative session that would create a pilot program authorizing both growing and processing operations for industrial hemp.
-The bill passed with nearly unanimous support (136-1 in the House and 46-0 in the Senate) and was signed into law by Governor Hogan on May 8, 2018.
-He introduced legislation during the 2019 legislation to fully legalize commercial hemp farming, which was signed into law by Hogan on April 30, 2019.
+During the 2018 legislative session, Fraser-Hidalgo introduced a bill that would create a pilot program authorizing both growing and processing operations for industrial hemp.
+The bill passed with nearly unanimous support (136–1 in the House and 46–0 in the Senate) and was signed into law by Governor Hogan.
+During the 2019 legislative session, he introduced legislation to fully legalize commercial hemp farming, which was signed into law by Governor Hogan.

 Social issues

-Fraser-Hidalgo introduced legislation in the 2016 legislative session that would have strengthened laws on underage drinking.
-The bill was watered down during committee hearings, but passed and became law on May 19, 2016.
+During the 2016 legislative session, Fraser-Hidalgo introduced a bill that would have strengthened laws on underage drinking.
+The bill was watered down during committee hearings, but passed and became law.

-Fraser-Hidalgo introduced legislation in the 2020 legislative session that would require special elections to fill vacancies in the Maryland General Assembly.
+During the 2020 legislative session, Fraser-Hidalgo introduced a bill that would require special elections to fill vacancies in the Maryland General Assembly.

+In February 2026, Fraser-Hidalgo supported a bill that would prohibit investor-owned utilities from paying employee bonuses and supervisor compensation with ratepayer dollars.